hoya-developers/software-engineering-bootcamp/5.1 - Intro to JavaScript/notes.md

 ## JSON and JavaScript objects

 JS objects are incredibly easy to work with.
+They are always enclosed with `{}`.
 Here's an example of what they look like.
 These are simple key-value pairs for each field.
+A key is mapped to either value which can be a primitive type, an array, or an object.
+These can be nested arbitrarily deeply.

 ```
 let person = {